aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \subsubsection{Storing data}

 As part of the data governance strategy \citep{tabesh2019implementing}, an organization must also think about where to store data.
 If a lot of (possibly sensitive) data will be stored, a significant infrastructure investment may be needed along with the manpower needed to administrate the data storage (e.g. data engineer).
 Instead of organizing internal storage, an external data centre may offer a quick way to get reliable storage with guaranteed security.
-We should also keep in mind that transferring data is not always fast, hence we need to store the data as close to the user of that data as possible \citep{plank2001managing}.
-For instance, if we will be serving many customers in Singapore, but we are based in Iceland, it may be worthwhile considering to use a Singaporean data storage service.
+One should also keep in mind that transferring data is not always fast, hence data should best be stored as close to the user of that data as possible \citep{plank2001managing}.
+For instance, if the company will be serving many customers in Singapore, but is based in Iceland, it may be worthwhile considering using a Singaporean data storage service.

 The data that is collected or purchased may be stored in its raw form in a data lake (unstructured), or it may be preprocessed for indexing into a structured form in a data warehouse (i.e., suited for relational databases such as SQL).
 Newer types of databases such as MongoDB allow for an in-between type of data, semi-structured, which could, for instance, be an XML file with well-defined fields that may differ between instances \citep{chodorow2013mongodb}.
 A database specialist should be engaged to make the right decision on which system to implement.
 This choice should take into account data management principles such as the CAP theorem and PACELC theorem \citep{abadi2012consistency}.
 The latter refers to the trade-off that different database management systems make between data consistency and data availability in the case of a partition.
 For more details on the challenges of big data, we refer the reader to \citet{chen2014big}.